 When a disc gets injured, it may start bulging to the outside, which can then put pressure on the surrounding tissues.
 This will cause pain, muscle tension or spasm, nerve pain and possibly symptoms radiating into the arm or leg.
 Therapy aims to encourage the disc to reabsorb the bulging nucleus but it is often hard to do.
 Decompression helps.

-With decompression the therapist applies manual traction to the lower part of the spine while the upper part of the spine is fixed to the table.
+With decompression the therapist applies traction to the lower part of the spine while the upper part of the spine is fixed to the table.
 In other words, the spine is being pulled apart a little.
 This causes a decrease of pressure on the inside of the bulging disc, thus helping the disc to heal.

 Spinal decompression, mechanical traction